WaterCoFire/IRC-Server-Client/README.md

 # IRC-Client-Server-Assignment
 An IRC Socket Programming Assignment of Networks &amp; Data Communications Module

+## Disclaimer

+The share of this ASSIGNMENT CONTENT is only a result of BEING REQUESTED.
+I am not personally responsible for anything.
+FOR REFERENCE ONLY!
+Copy (or other illegal use) AT YOUR OWN RISK

+## Introduction

 There are FOUR parts in this project:

 1. client.cpp